 Tea was brought over by the British and is considered the national beverage of Bangladesh, being served alongside food and commonly offered to visitors.

-Hilsa (or ilish) is the national fish of Bangladesh from which Hilsa curry is made, one of the most popular traditional Bangladeshi dishes.
+Hilsa (or ilish) curry is the national dish of Bangladesh, made from the Hilsa fish, and is one of the most popular traditional Bangladeshi dishes.

-The Hilsa fish marinated in turmeric and chili paste, before slowly frying on a low heat and serving with a mustard gravy and rice.
-The result is a combination of sweet and sour flavours with the perfect spicy kick.
+The Hilsa fish is marinated in turmeric and chili paste, before slowly frying on a low heat and serving with a mustard gravy and rice.
+The result is a combination of sweet and sour flavours with an incredible spicy kick.